sarg3nt/certified-kubernetes-security-specialist/01 Cluster Setup and Hardening/16 Docker Service.md

 # this allows internal communication only, which is the default
 # To add external access to the Docker daemon, port 2375 is the standard Docker port
 dockerd --debug --host=tcp://192.168.1.10:2375

-# We could not talk to this Docker host remotely by setting the env var
+# We could now talk to this Docker host remotely by setting the env var
 export DOCKER_HOST="tcp://192.168.1.10:2375"
 # NOTE: There is a reason this is disabled by default as it is very insecure, no encryption or authentication
 # Never do this on a publicly available host